Relationship counseling

 -

 As you start to feel more stable and connected as a couple, we’ll adapt the pace and rhythm of therapy to fit your life.
-Some folks continue to meet weekly, others may move to every other week due to busy lives or finances.
-Whatever you decide, we can continue making progress.
-Since our sessions are online, you can join from different locations, on your lunch break, or when and wherever best fits all of our schedules.
+Some folks continue to meet weekly, others may move to every other week.

 -

-Once you’re feeling good about your progress and comfortable using the tools you’ve learned outside of session, you might be ready to “graduate”—but I’ll still be here to support you if anything comes up.
+Once you’re feeling good about your progress and comfortable using the tools you’ve learned outside of session, you might be ready to see me once a month or fully “graduate”.
 Many couples like to schedule occasional check-ins to stay connected to what’s working, especially during big life changes or moments of stress.

 How I can help